Wealthfront Automated Bond Portfolio Methodology White Paper

 Source: Wealthfront

-Figure 1 shows the optimal weights of asset classes and sub-asset classes in the two representative portfolios with assumed tax rates in Table 5.
-We see that the high tax rate portfolio has less weight in floating rate bonds, which have no tax exemptions, and more weight in ultra-short treasuries, which are exempt from state tax.
+Figure 1 shows the optimal weights of asset classes and sub-asset classes in the three representative portfolios with assumed tax rates in Table 5.
+The low tax level portfolio contains some short-term corporate bonds, which have no tax exemptions but higher yield than short-term Treasuries, which they partially replace.
+The high tax level portfolio has less weight in floating rate bonds, which have no tax exemptions, and more weight in short Treasuries, which are exempt from state tax.

 Source: Wealthfront

-Table 7 compares the after-tax yields of ultra-short treasuries with municipal bonds for the two sets of representative tax rates as of February 2023.
-For the low tax levels, municipal bonds actually have lower after-tax yield than ultra-short treasuries.
-For the high tax levels, municipal bonds’ after-tax yield is 3.02% - 2.93% = 0.09% higher than ultra-short treasuries, but since municipal bonds are much more volatile than ultra-short treasuries (volatility of 5.7% compared to 0.2%), they are not nearly as attractive in a risk-adjusted sense.
+Table 7 compares the after-tax 30-day SEC yields of the primary ETFs for ultra-short Treasuries with municipal bonds for the three sets of representative tax rates.
+Yield and tax data are as of May 2024.
+For the low and medium tax levels, municipal bonds actually have lower after-tax yield than ultra-short Treasuries.
+For the high tax level, municipal bonds’ after-tax yield is 3.29% - 3.23% = 0.06% higher than ultra-short Treasuries, but since municipal bonds are much more volatile than ultra-short Treasuries (volatility of 6.5% compared to 0.2%), they are not nearly as attractive in a risk-adjusted sense.

 Table 7: Pre and After-tax Yield